Strivin0311/drl-learning/survey.md

 # Survey of RL
-*Here's some resources about Survey of RL*
+*Here're some resources about Survey of RL*

 ## Textbook